 1969: Elton John released his third single, “It’s Me That You Need.”
 The single failed to chart in the US and UK, but became a top 20 hit in Japan two years later.

 1969: “Me and Bobby McGee,” written by Kris Kristopherson and Fred Foster, was first recorded by Roger Miller.
 The song was later recorded by many other artists including the Grateful Dead, Kenny Rogers and the First Edition, Gordon Lightfoot, and most famously by Janis Joplin.

 1969: Tyrannosaurus Rex released their third album and last with founding member Steve Peregrin Took, Unicorn.

 1969: Phil Ochs released his sixth album, Rehearsals for Retirement.
-The album had been recorded after Ochs had attended the 1968 Democratic National Convention in Chicago, where he claimed to have witnessed the symbolic “death of America.”
+It was recorded after Ochs attended the 1968 Democratic National Convention in Chicago, where he claimed to have witnessed the symbolic “death of America.”

 1970: Crosby, Stills, Nash & Young’s first album as a quartet, Deja Vu, reached #1 on the Billboard pop chart.
 The album produced three top 40 hits and its popularity later contributed to the success of the four solo albums released by each of the group’s members: Neil Young’s After the Gold Rush, Stephen Stills’ self-titled solo debut, David Crosby’s If I Could Only Remember My Name, and Graham Nash’s Songs for Beginners.